Bougainville conflict: Ceasefire and aftermath

 Ambulances in Arawa, 1998, destroyed in conflict.

 The impetus for peace was the election of Prime Minister Bill Skate, who had previously opposed a military solution.
 In mid-1997, talks were held in Honiara and Burnham in New Zealand resulting in a truce, as well as agreement to de-militarize the island.
 An unarmed Truce Monitoring Group (TMG) led by New Zealand and supported by Australia, Fiji and Vanuatu was subsequently deployed.
 Since then a ceasefire has largely held on the island.
 Breaking with Ona, Kauona and Kabui entered into peace talks with the Skate government in Christchurch, New Zealand, which culminated in the signing of the Lincoln Agreement in January 1998.
 Under the terms of the agreement, PNG began to withdraw its soldiers from the island, and steps were taken to disarm the BRA and BRF, while a multinational Peace Monitoring Group (PMG) under Australian leadership was deployed, replacing the TMG.
 Legislation to establish a Bougainville Reconciliation Government failed to win approval in the PNG Parliament in December 1998.

 A Bougainville provincial government of the same status as the other eighteen provinces of Papua New Guinea, with John Momis as Governor, was established in January 1999.
 However, this government was suspended after facing opposition from both the BIA/BRA and BTG.
 Arrangements were made for the creation of a modified government, to be established in two phases: the first being the Bougainville Constituent Assembly and the second being the elections for the Bougainville People's Congress.
 Elections were held in May, and Kabui was named president.
 However, the legality of this was contested by Momis, with the support of a number of tribal chiefs and Resistance leaders.
 In November, a new body, the Bougainville Interim Provincial Government, was established, headed by Momis.
-Rapprochment between Kauona and Momis led to an agreement through which the two bodies would act in consultation.
+Rapprochement between Kauona and Momis led to an agreement through which the two bodies would act in consultation.
 An organised reconciliation process began at the tribal level in the early 2000s.